 - Resolving legal disputes.

-- Defending borrowers being pursued by a debt collector or lender.
+- Defending borrowers being pursued by debt collectors or student loan lenders.

 When does it make sense to hire a student loan lawyer?

 Hiring an attorney of any kind will carry a price tag, so you want to be sure it’s the right choice for your circumstances.

 Josh Cohen, an attorney who regularly defends borrower’s rights in Connecticut and Vermont, said: